mlswg/mls-architecture/draft-ietf-mls-architecture.md

 service provider that a message was sent by a given client, in order to report abuse.
 MLS supports both of these use cases.
-In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party (this if often called "non-repudiation"), but it should also be possible to operate MLS in a "deniable" mode where such proof is not possible.
+In some deployments, these services are provided by mechanisms which allow the receiver to prove a message's origin to a third party.
+This is often called "non-repudiation".

+Roughly speaking, "deniability" is the opposite of "non-repudiation", i.e., the property that it is impossible to prove to a third party that a message was sent by a given sender.
+MLS does not make any claims with regard to deniability.
+It may be possible to operate MLS in ways that provide certain deniability properties, but defining the specific requirements and resulting notions of deniability requires further analysis.

 ## Endpoint Compromise